Electroweak couplings and LHC constraints on alternative $Z^{\prime}$ models in $E_6$: Introduction

 \section{Introduction}

 From a group theory point of view, there are several ways to break the $E_6$ symmetry down to the standard model~(SM) one.
 Although some of the breaking patterns have been explored in the literature so far, a systematic study of the phenomenology for all the alternative ways has not been done as far as we know.
 In general, intricate models are not appealing.
-A way to look for new models with a moderate fermion content is to consider alternative versions of the models already known in the literature~\cite{Barr:1981qv,Robinett:1982tq,Witten:1985xc,Ma:1986we,Ma:1995xk,Martinez:2001mu,Rojas:2015tqa,Mantilla:2016sew,Huang:2017uli, CarcamoHernandez:2017owh,Mantilla:2016sew}.
-An exhaustive account of the phenomenology of these models has not been done so far.
+A way to look for new models with a moderate fermion content is to consider alternative versions of the models already known in the literature~\cite{Barr:1981qv,Robinett:1982tq,Witten:1985xc,Ma:1986we,Ma:1995xk,Martinez:2001mu,Rojas:2015tqa,Mantilla:2016sew,Huang:2017uli, CarcamoHernandez:2017owh}.
 Our work represents a first step in this direction.
 One of the first alternative models was ``flipped $SU(5)$''~\cite{Barr:1981qv,Derendinger:1983aj}, which produces a symmetry breaking for $SO(10)$ down to $SU(5)\otimes U(1)$, where the $U(1)$ factor contributes to the electric charge, and as such, its basic predictions for $\sin^2 \theta_W$ and the proton decay are known to be different from those of $SU(5)$~\cite{Barr:1981qv}.
 An alternative model for the flipped $SU(5)$ is $SO(10) \otimes U(1)_{N}$, where the right-handed neutrino has zero charge under the $U(1)_N$ group allowing a Majorana mass term~\cite{Ma:1995xk,King:2005jy}.
 The alternative versions of the left-right model are also well known in the literature~\cite{Ma:1986we,Rodriguez:2016cgr}, as in the latter case, one of these models allows for a right-handed neutrino component effectively inert~\cite{Ma:1986we}.

 The alternative models have been useful in the study of the grand unified theories~(GUTs) phenomenology, for example, for the $E_6$ subgroup $SU(2)_R\otimes SU(6)$ and some of its three alternative versions, the gauge mediated proton decay operators are suppressed at leading order due to the special placement of matter fields in the unified multiplets~\cite{Dimopoulos:1985xs,Rizos:1997pe,Shafi:1998jf,Faraggi:2014bla,Huang:2017uli,Dong:2017zxo}.